 Town of Comox

-The Town of Comox is a seaside community that attracts recreational mariners to the Comox Marina where the catch of the day is readily available.
-Quaint boutiques, cafes, restaurants and museums are located in downtown Comox, a short stroll from the Marina.
-Beautiful parks provide wonderful opportunities for peaceful walks, bird watching and photography.
-When the wind blows, you’ll see sailboats tacking in Comox Bay and kite boarders soaring at Goose Spit.
-On calm days you’ll also find SUP boarders, joggers, and families beachcombing.
-19 Wing Comox, built in 1942, established the Comox Peninsula’s strategic importance for the Canadian Forces, and is home to the Comox Valley Airport (YQQ).
+The Town of Comox is a seaside community that attracts recreational mariners to the Comox Marina where the catch of the day is only a cast away.
+You will find the beautiful streets of downtown Comox, which is just a short stroll from the Marina, lined with quaint boutiques, cafes, restaurants, pubs and a craft brewery.
+Beautiful parks provide wonderful opportunities for peaceful walks, wildlife encounters and photography opportunities.
+When the wind blows, you’ll see sailboats tacking out on Comox Bay and kite boarders soaring at Goose Spit.
+On calm days you’ll also find SUP boarders and joggers all enjoying the waterfront and families having fun beach combing or enjoying the Rotary Splash Park and Playground in Marina Park.
+Golfers can also enjoy the convenient downtown Comox Golf Club.
+Comox is also home to the Comox Valley Airport (YQQ).

 City of Courtenay

 Courtenay is the Comox Valley’s largest urban centre, where you’ll find urban amenities wrapped in small town charm and character.
-Shoppers will find one-of-a-kind boutiques, restaurants, pubs and cafes in the downtown core.
-The city is blessed with many walking trails, playgrounds, parks, and green areas.
-A vibrant arts and culture scene is on display in galleries, festivals and special events throughout the year.
-Farm to fork selections on the menus of local restaurants highlight the city’s strong connection to agriculture that dates back to Courtenay’s pioneering roots in the late 1800s.
+Shoppers will find one of a kind boutiques, restaurants, pubs and cafes in the downtown core.
+The city is proud to host many walking trails for all ability levels, playgrounds, parks, and green areas.
+A vibrant arts and culture scene is on display in galleries, museums and at the Sid Williams Theatre with local festivals and special events taking place year round.
+Farm to fork selections on the menus of local restaurants highlight the city’s strong connection to our local agriculture that dates back to Courtenay’s pioneering roots in the late 1800’s.

 Cumberland celebrates its coal mining past while embracing the hip and contemporary.
-You can buff up on history at the Cumberland Museum and Archives or on self-guided tours, then sip a locally crafted ale on an outdoor patio, or enjoy an espresso and a handmade chocolate on Dunsmuir Avenue.
-Festivals throughout the year and many kilometres of mountain biking trails, hiking, lakeside camping and water sports on nearby Comox Lake, have turned the village into an outdoor recreation hub.
+Are you a history buff?
+Why not visit the Cumberland Museum and Archives or take a self-guided tour.
+Needing to stop and smell the roses?
+Head to Dunsmuir Avenue and enjoy an espresso and a handmade chocolate while exploring the village, or enjoy lunch at the many restaurants.
+Cumberland’s numerous yearly festivals, mountain biking and hiking trails, lakeside camping and water sports on nearby Comox Lake, have turned the village into an outdoor recreational mecca.

 19 WING COMOX

-19 Wing is an important part of contemporary life in the Comox Valley and operations from its 10,000 ft. runway include long range patrol, transport and rescue, air maintenance, the Canadian Armed Forces School of Search and Rescue, and the Royal Canadian Air Cadet Flying Program.
-Aviation buffs can head to the Comox Air Force Museum for a close up of vintage aircraft like the T-33 Canadair Silver Star, Douglas DC-3, and CF-100 Avro Canuck.
+19 Wing is an important part of present day life in the Comox Valley operating 3 aircraft types.
+The Aurora (CP-140) patrols the Pacific Ocean coastline while the Buffalo (CC-115) and Cormorant helicopter (CH-159) carry out search and rescue operations from the Arctic to the Rocky Mountains.
+19 Wing is also the home of the new Fixed Wing SAR aircraft (CC-295) training centre, the Canadian Forces School of Search and Rescue as well as the Royal Canadian Air Cadet Flying Program.
+Located right beside the base, aviation enthusiasts can head to the Comox Air Force Museum and discover the proud heritage of the RCAF on Vancouver Island and see vintage aircraft like the T-33 Canadair Silver Star, Douglas DC-3, and CF-100 Avro Canuck.

 Black Creek & Saratoga